sedaro/sedaro-python/README.md

+# Sedaro Clients

+See below for some helpful notes

-# To test with different python versions:
+## To switch python versions:

-## Prerequisites

 Have `pyenv` installed: